We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 On July 17, 1876, after George Armstrong Custer’s demise at the Battle of Little Bighorn, the Battle of Warbonnet Creek occurred.
 The most notable component of this event was an encounter between Buffalo Bill and Cheyenne warrior Yellow Hair.
 During this interaction, Cody shot and killed Yellow Hair.
 This gun is believed to be the gun that Cody took from his victim.
 Remington became known for its Navy and Army Revolver models.
 The first revolver they made was a design by Fordyce Beals.
 Its introduction in 1857 is linked with the expiration of Colt’s revolving patent.

 James Butler “Wild Bill” Hickok was known for many things – ranging from lawman to showman.
 But it is his death that, like the folk hero, has become legendary.
 Hickok died during a poker game in Deadwood, South Dakota.
 This Colt Model 1851 Navy Revolver belonged to Hickok and was sold to help pay for his burial expenses.
-I recognize the Colt Model 1873 “Peacemaker” is more famous than the 1851 Navy in terms of American Western lore.
+I recognize the Colt Model 1873 “Peacemaker” is more famous than the 1851 Navy when it comes to guns of the old West lore.
 But the museum doesn’t have a famously associated Peacemaker, so I thought to honor Colt’s legacy for this list with Mr. Wild Bill.

 Possibly best known for his greatest failure, the Battle of Little Bighorn in 1876, Custer held a mostly prestigious military career.
 He served as a Brevet General during the American Civil War.
 He was the Lieutenant Colonel of the U.S. 7th Cavalry Regiment when he died.
 While a military man, this Sharps reflects his civilian life.
 The Sharps Rifle is iconic on the frontier, known for its military uses but also for bison hunting.
 This model is earlier in Sharps history – pre-Civil War.
 And was the last model on which Christian Sharps worked before he left the company.